pztrn/sec/README.md

 ## Usage

-SEC is designed to be easy to use parser, so there is only one requirement - passed data should be a pointer to structure.
+SEC is designed to be easy to use parser.
+There is only one requirement - passed data should be a pointer to structure.
 You cannot do something like:

 ```go
 var Data string
 sec.Parse(&Data, nil)
 ```

 This will throw errors, as any type you'll pass, except for pointer to structure.
+It is fine to use anonymous structures inside passed one as well as use structures and pointers to them.

 SEC is unable to parse embedded unexported things except structures due to inability to get embedded field's address.
 Embed only structures, please.